 The simple fact that so many Americans are misinformed and poorly educated when it comes to finances is amazing.
 According to the report (link below), the areas of concern have to do with overall knowledge, steps to accumulation, and basic knowledge about investment products.

 Ignorance of the most basic of information becomes a huge roadblock when it comes to proper planning.
-One key discovery of the survey was that over ½ have underestimated life expectancy when calculation of income levels.
-People have no clue how long they could live nor how much per year is a safe amount to withdraw form their retirement account.
+One fundamental discovery of the survey was that over ½ have underestimated life expectancy when the calculation of income levels.
+People have no clue how long they could live nor how much per year is a safe amount to withdraw from their retirement account.

 Social Security planning also was an area of misinformation and understanding of what benefits are available.
 Only 54% knew that every year you delay until claiming Social Security, the retirement income would be higher.

 Clearly, we as an industry must do better to educate our clients and prospects.
-It is an eye opener to understand how many people have such a cloudy understanding about their financial situation and the options available.
+It is an eye-opener to understand how many people have such a cloudy understanding of their financial situation and the options available.